PlqnK/csgo-cfg/README.md

 cd csgo-cfg
 ```

-Edit the `copy-cfg-files-linux.sh` script to verify that the CS:GO install path is identical to yours and correct it if that's not the case, then:
+Edit the `copy-cfg-files-linux.sh` script to verify that the `CSGO_INSTALL_PATH` variable is identical to your CS:GO install path and change it if that's not the case, then:

 ```bash
 chmod u+x copy-cfg-files-linux.sh